Continuous venovenous hemodialysis: Technical considerations

 The technical aspects of performing CVVHD are reviewed here.
 General discussions of CRRT and the technical aspects of other modalities are presented separately.
 (See "Continuous arteriovenous hemodialysis: Technical considerations" and "Continuous renal replacement therapy in acute kidney injury (acute renal failure)".)

 Angioaccess in continuous venovenous hemodialysis (CVVHD) is generally achieved using a standard double-lumen hemodialysis catheter (figure 1).
-Blood flow through the extracorporeal circuit is driven by a blood pump, with rates usually maintained between 100 and 250 mL/min.
+Blood flow through the extracorporeal circuit is driven by a blood pump, with rates usually maintained between 100 and 300 mL/min.
+Lower blood flow rates are used in children.
 Dialysate is perfused through the hemofilter/hemodialyzer, countercurrent to the direction of blood flow.

 - Manns M, Sigler MH, Teehan BP.
 Continuous renal replacement therapies: an update.
 Am J Kidney Dis 1998; 32:185.